 Sales, sales, sales.

 People will be on the lookout for hot sales as holidays like the Fourth of July and Labor Day roll around.
 So make sure to keep your business top of mind.
 It’s a good idea to discount items that would be particularly relevant for each holiday.
 For Fourth of July, for example, run promotions for party items — things like BBQ supplies, red-white-and-blue decorations, and (legal) fireworks.
-Labor Day tends to be the time people get back to business, so make sure to promote items around that theme.
-Square Customer Engagement has email templates specifically tailored for announcing sales.
-Read our post on the 5 Most Effective Ways to Market Promotions to make sure you’re maximizing your efforts here.
+Labor Day tends to be the time people get back to business (and back to school), so make sure to promote items related to that theme.

 Introducing Gift Card Starter Packs